Create your Flavor Profile!

 Holiday ham might seem as quintessentially American as apple pie.
 But did you know it also plays a key role in Christmas food rituals around the world?
 From Australia to Brazil to Finland to Jamaica to Panama to the Philippines, you’ll find it’s every bit as important an addition to end-of-year celebrations.

-Take a bite of our Orange Glazed Ham made with ground ginger, cloves, and cinnamon and marinated in an orange peel and red pepper jelly mixture - it’s almost like you’re holiday hopping across continents!
+For this American Christmas traditional recipe, take a bite of our Orange Glazed Ham made with ground ginger, cloves, and cinnamon and marinated in an orange peel and red pepper jelly mixture - it’s almost like you’re holiday hopping across continents!

 You’ve heard of the 12 days of Christmas, right?
 In Poland, they take it one step further by eating a total of 12 dishes on Christmas Eve.
 Symbolizing abundance, the tradition, known as Wigilia, also pays tribute to the 12 apostles and the 12 months of the year.
 And you can bet national favorites like cabbage rolls are always on the menu.